jcpaik/sofa-designer/README.md

 Install `cmake` and libraries `gmp` and `cgal`.
 This is

-    apt-get install cmake libgmp-dev libcgal-dev
+    brew install cmake gmp cgal catch2

-on Ubuntu.
+on MacOS.
 Check respective repository for other OS.
 I found successful compilation under the following versions.

 - CGAL 5.5.2
 - GMP 6.2.1\_1
 - CMake 3.26.3
+- Catch2 3.4.0

 To build, make and `cd` to the `build` directory and run `cmake ..; make`.